 If you have been following me over the past year-plus, you might see a travel theme, family.
-For October and November travel, my travel is again is transport my niece’s grandma, aka my mom.
-She is going out to Nebraska to spend some time with Mackenzie, my sister, and Abby the Newfie while my brother in law is doing training.
-My mother is not comfortable right now to travel out there on her own, so I am helping her out.
+For October and November travel, my travel is to transport my niece’s grandma, or I call her my mom.
+She is going to Nebraska to spend some time with Mackenzie, my sister, and Abby, the Newfie, while my brother-in-law is training.
+My mother is not comfortable traveling out there on her own right now, so I am helping her out.

 I told my folks I didn’t want to drive out this trip, so instead, we are hitting the rails.
-My mom is not new to train travel, but she is not used to riding coach on Amtrak long-distance train; actually, she been in coach class on the Hiawatha.
+My mom is not new to train travel but is not used to riding coach on Amtrak long-distance train; she has been in coach class on the Hiawatha.

-This trip will be in two segments for me; the first section is to take my mom to my sisters, and then I come home that week.
-Part two is a few weeks later when I go back to bring her back home.
+This trip will be in two segments for me; the first is to take my mom to my sister’s and then come home that week.
+Part two is a few weeks later, when I return to bring her home.

-I did think of staying out there for the whole time, but I am also a musician, an organist to be exact and didn’t want to take that many Sundays off.
-Now, if I wanted, I could record my playing on to floppy disc, yes, like from the 1990s and early 2000s.
+I thought of staying out there the whole time, but being an organist, I didn’t want too many Sundays off.
+Now, if I wanted, I could record my playing on floppy discs, like from the 1990s and early 2000s.

 I have a fantastic friend, and she “plays the organ for me when I am gone.”
 I am thankful for you, Jen!
-When I am gone, she presses play and next so the church still can sing while I am gone.
+When I am gone, she presses play and the next button so the church can still sing while I am gone.

-Something else happened during the middle of planning this; I agreed to play the organ at another church.
-Due to lack of forethought by the builder, this organ does not have a recording device, well maybe the issue is that the organ is from the 1880s and they probably never thought that technology would ever be possible.
+During planning this, something else happened; I agreed to play the organ at another church.
+Due to a lack of forethought by the builder, this organ does not have a recording device; well, maybe the issue is that the organ is from the 1880s, and they probably never thought that technology would ever be possible.

 Since I could not leave the Sunday, I decided to embark on Monday and stay for about a week leaving the following Sunday.
-I will record the service I am missing at my church, and Jenn agreed to “play for me.”
-As I roll through Iowa that Sunday, the congregation will be singing to my music as I relax.
-The other option was going out there, have a day on the ground, and then leave right away to come home.
+I will record the service I miss at my church, and Jenn agreed to “play for me.”
+As I roll through Iowa that Sunday, the congregation will sing to my music as I relax.
+The other option was to go out there, have a day on the ground, and then leave immediately to come home.